ethouris/git-tools/README.md

 ####  git-sp

 This is a helper script for `git subtree`.
 It supplies automatically the --prefix option that `git subtree` normally requires.
 Useful only if you use `git subtree` tool.
+The prefix is taken from the current directory.
+Note that `git subtree` requires that the current directory is the git toplevel directory.

 ####  git-top

 Returns the toplevel directory if the git view working directory.

-####  git-track
+####  git-track `?-n?` `<branch name>`

 Sets tracking for a remote branch.
 This is useful when you create a new branch and want it to be a public branch since the very beginning.
+If this is a local branch only to be turned into a public branch, use `-n` option.

 ####  git-tripconfig